tarowatanabe/cicada/README.rst

 Compile
 ```````
-Get the source code from `cicada <...>`_ by git and simply follow GNU
+Get the source code from `cicada <...>`_ by git and simply follow the
-the standard pipiline.
+GNU standard pipiline.
 For details, see BUILD.rst.

 ::

-   ./autogen.sh
+   ./autogen.sh (required when you get the code by git clone)
-   ./configure --prefix <prefix where you want to install. detault = /usr/local>
+   ./configure
    make
    make install (optional)